Herpangina in Children

 What is herpangina in children?

-Herpangina is often seen in children between the ages 3 and 10.
-It is seen most often in the summer and fall.
+Herpangina is often seen in babies and children younger than 10.
+It's seen most often in the summer and fall.
+But it can occur anytime of the year.

 What causes herpangina in a child?